To check the status of your GA application, please email your name and UIN to: firstname.lastname@example.org.

 The annual application deadline for first round consideration is March 15.
 Students who wish to be considered for an assistantship starting on August 16 must have a complete application file on record with the Graduate Assistantship Office by March 15 in order to be included in the first round of file reviews.

 If the annual priority deadline is missed, students may submit a complete application file by June 1 to be included in the second round.

 If a third round is required to fill vacant assistantships, the final date by which a complete application must be submitted is July 1.

-After July 1, it is too late to apply for fall consideration.
+Please note–there will not be a third round for fall 2016 positions.
+The final date to apply for fall 2016 positions is June 1, 2016.
+After June 1, 2016, it is too late to apply for fall consideration.
 You will need to apply for spring.

 Are you applying for spring?

 The deadline to submit a complete application to be considered if any assistantship positions are available for the spring semester is November 1.

 Your file is complete once we have received your application, resume, personal goal statement and three reference letters.
 The Graduate Assistantship Office will request verification of your admission to a graduate degree program and your transcripts from our Admissions Office.
 Specific application information is below:

 1. An online application

 3. Personal goal statement for both the GA and GPSI programs: The personal goal statement form is submitted online.
 There is a box to enter your email address to receive a copy of your submitted form.
 You may also save the form and complete it at a later time.
 If you delete the confirmation email with your login information, you must start the form over.